 Again, these miles will be in addition to any points, miles, or cash back you are earning on the credit card you use to pay for your ride.

-You can also link your Lyft account to your Hilton Honors account.
-However, you can only earn Delta SkyMiles or Hilton Honors points for your ride, not both.
+You can also link your Lyft account to your Hilton Honors account or even Bilt Rewards.
+However, you can only earn Delta SkyMiles, Hilton Honors, or Bilt points for your ride – not all three.

 Link your accounts today and start earning!